Some common questions that might arise...

 What insurance do you accept?

-The insurance industry is readily changing, currently our office accepts PEHP, Blue Cross Blue Shield (all plans including Federal), Cigna, United, UMR, Select Health/Med (as long as there is chiropractic benefits assigned to your plan), Medicare assignment, All Auto accident coverage and all US Department of Labor Workers Compensation.
+The insurance industry is readily changing, currently our office accepts PEHP, Blue Cross Blue Shield (all plans including Federal), United, UMR, Select Health/Med (varies by plan, call the office for more information), Medicare assignment, and All Auto accident coverage.

 What if I do not have insurance, or my services are not covered?